MaxPhal/nnUNet4SoilXrayCT/README.md

     9: (  0,122, 153),  # otherPores
 }
 ````
-Once the classes are modified, you can launch the `make_annotations.py` script.
-This script takes three arguments that are passed from the command terminal as such:
+Once the classes are modified and colors are defined for each label, you can launch the `make_annotations.py` script.
+This script takes three arguments, i.e., the input folder path (the path to the folder containing the images that you want to annotate), the output folder path (the path to the folder where the annotations will be saved) and the sample ID (the name of your image).
+These arguments are passed from the command terminal with the three flags "-i", "-o" and "-id" respectively.
 ````
 python make_annotations.py -i </path/to/the/images/to/annotate> -o </path/to/where/annotations/will_be/saved> -id <sample_ID>
 # Example